 Watch: Jude Bellingham on "dream come true"

-He brought up a century of appearances for Dortmund just prior to the international break, in his first taste of a Revierderby against Schalke, and is on the shortlist for both the Golden Boy and Kopa Trophy.
+He became the youngest player ever to a century of appearances for Dortmund, aged 19 years and 80 days in first taste of a Revierderby against Schalke, and is on the shortlist for both the Golden Boy and Kopa Trophy.

 "There will be a lot of pressure on him at a young age, but of course he's a top, top player, and I'm sure he'll have a big part to play [at the World Cup] in Qatar."